 But it turns out that those receptors also happen to line the digestive tract as well, says Dr. Rubin.
 So when patients cough up mucus, some of that inevitably gets swallowed, giving the virus a free ride into the intestinal tract, where it can start multiplying and causing those digestive symptoms.

 However, the reason we’re probably seeing more respiratory symptoms than digestive ones is “because there’s a much lower amount of virus that gets into your gut than into your lungs,” says Dr. Rubin.
 Also important to know: It’s pretty unusual for COVID-19 patients to have only gastro symptoms.
-In the study, just 3% of hospitalized patients did.
+In the Chinese study, just 3% of hospitalized patients did.
+And while about 30% of the patients in the Stanford study reported gastrointestinal symptoms, nearly all described them as mild.
+Plus, none of the patients in this study group developed GI symptoms first.

 What does this all mean for you?
 Continue to be vigilant.
 If you do have new GI symptoms, don’t just assume they’re from your IBD, especially if you have other symptoms like fever and cough; they could be a sign of COVID-19 so check in with your doc, says Andrew Grossman, M.D., a pediatric gastroenterologist who’s the co-director of the Center for Pediatric Inflammatory Bowel Disease at Children’s Hospital Philadelphia.